Lewistown, Illinois: Geography

-According to the 2010 census, Lewistown has a total area of 2.00 sqmi, all land.
+According to the 2021 census gazetteer files, Lewistown has a total area of 2.00 sqmi, all land.

-D==Tourist attractions==
+Tourist attractions

 Oak Hill Cemetery is located in Lewistown.
 This cemetery was made famous by Edgar Lee Masters in his Spoon River Anthology.

 The Emiquon National Wildlife Refuge, a 7,000 acre wetland restoration, is located on the Illinois River 6 mi east of Lewistown.
 It is one of the largest floodplain restoration projects in the United States outside the Florida Everglades.

 Dickson Mounds Museum, 5 mi southeast of Lewistown, is an archaeological museum dedicated to American Indian artifacts.
-It is one of the major archaeological museums in the United States.
+The building itself is built on ancient Native American burial mounds.

 The Rasmussen Blacksmith Shop Museum is located on Main Street of Lewistown.
 It is one of the few blacksmith shops left in the United States.
 It has been run by the Rasmussen family since 1880.

 The Spoon River Valley Scenic Drive is an event sponsored by the city of Lewistown in the fall of each year.
-It includes a plethora of shops and stands that sell a variety of products.

-Lewistown Music in the Park is held every Thursday night 7-9pm for 10 weeks during the summer in Porter Park at the gazebo.
-Music in the Park features local talent, and admission is free.
+Lewistown Music in the Park is held in the city as well, with the festival earning the "Governor's Hometown Award" in 2021.